ceramicnetwork/docs/docs/learn/glossary.md

 Dag-Jose is a codec for [IPLD](#ipld) which stores content in [IPFS](#ipfs) using IETF's JOSE (JSON object signing and encryption) format.
 Each dag-jose object is actually two [IPLD](#ipld) objects: one to store the metadata and one to store the payload.
 This makes it safe for encryption without leaking unnecessary metadata.

 ### Libp2p
 [Libp2p](https://libp2p.io) is the peer-to-peer networking protocol that is used by Ceramic.
 It is included as part of the [IPFS](#ipfs) stack.
 Ceramic relies on libp2p for discovering data over the [network](#networks) and communicating between [nodes](#nodes).
+Libp2p is also used by other major decentralized platforms such as [Ethereum (Eth2)](#ethereum) and Polkadot.

 ### Ethereum
-[Ethereum](https://ethereum.org) is the world's most leading public, permissionless smart contract blockchain platform.
+[Ethereum](https://ethereum.org) is the world's leading public, permissionless smart contract blockchain platform.
 Ceramic uses Ethereum for generating the timestamps contained within [anchor commits](#anchor-commit).